Emma Mulvaney-Stanak: Local and state politics

-Mulvaney-Stanak served as director of the Vermont Living Wage Campaign.
+Mulvaney-Stanak was director of the Vermont Living Wage Campaign.
 She worked as field director for Scudder Parker's gubernatorial campaign during the 2006 election.

 Mulvaney-Stanak was elected to succeed Jane Knodell, a member of the Progressive Party, on the city council from the 2nd district in Burlington, Vermont, with the nomination of the Progressive Party against Democratic nominee Nicole Pelletier.
 However, she resigned from the city council on December 15, 2009, due to her moving from the 2nd district to the 3rd district which the city charter required her to resign for.
 Democratic nominee Bram Kranichfeld won election to the city council from the 2nd district in the 2010 election.

 Clarence Davis, a member of the Progressive Party, did not seek reelection to the city council from the 3rd district in the 2010 election.
 Mulvaney-Stanak won in the 2010 election without opposition.
 She was the only Progressive member of the fourteen-member city council following the resignation of Marisa Caldwell in 2010, which was the lowest amount for the party since 1981.
-She did not seek reelection in the 2012 election.
-Rachel Siegel was elected to succeed her in the 2012 election.
+She did not seek reelection in the 2012 election and Rachel Siegel was elected to succeed her.

-Mulvaney-Stanak was selected to serve as secretary of the Vermont Progressive Party in April 2013.
+Mulvaney-Stanak was selected to be secretary of the Vermont Progressive Party in April 2013.
 Martha Abbott did not seek reelection as chair of the Vermont Progressive Party.
-Mulvaney-Stanak was selected to serve as chair of the party on November 10, 2013, and was reelected in 2015.
-She resigned as chair on June 9, 2017, to focus on her job working for the Vermont-National Education Association and Anthony Pollina was selected to serve as interim chair.
+Mulvaney-Stanak was selected to be chair of the party on November 10, 2013, and was reelected in 2015.
+She resigned as chair on June 9, 2017, to focus on her job working for the Vermont-National Education Association and Anthony Pollina was selected to be interim chair.

 Vermont House of Representatives

 Mulvaney-Stanak ran for the Progressive and Democratic nomination for a seat in the Vermont House of Representatives from the Chittenden-6-2 district during the 2020 election.
 She defeated incumbent Democratic Representative Jean O'Sullivan in the Democratic primary and won in the general election without opposition.
-During the primary O'Sullivan claimed that Mulvaney-Stanak wasn't a real Democrat.
+During the primary O'Sullivan claimed that Mulvaney-Stanak was not a real Democrat.

-In 2020, she was selected by a unanimous vote of seven to serve as assistant chair of the Vermont Progressive Party's caucus in the state house.
+In 2020, Mulvaney-Stanak was selected by a unanimous vote of seven to be assistant chair of the Vermont Progressive Party's caucus in the state house.
+She was selected to become the caucus' leader on November 21, 2023, with Taylor Small replacing her as assistant leader.